jacobbroughton/eCommerce-WebApp/README.md

 Created by Jacob Broughton

-# Priotiry
+# Bug Report
-- Figure out why dbUser does not fetch correctly after initial sign up
+- Sometimes or initial listings show twice on profile.

 # The Plan
 * Create basic server